 Level 3 Regulatory Group MGL and its subsidiaries.
 LGD Loss given default is defined as the economic loss which arises upon default of the obligor.
 Macquarie Income Preferred Securities (MIPS) MIPS were issued when the London branch of the Bank issued 7,000 reset subordinated convertible debentures, each with a face value of £50,000, to Macquarie Capital Funding LP, a controlled entity of the Bank.
 The convertible debentures currently pay a fixed return of 6.177% until April 2020.
+As at 30 September 2010, Macquarie Bank had £42.5 million of MIPS on issue which are held by parties not associated with Macquarie.
 Macquarie Income Securities (MIS) The Macquarie Income Securities (MIS) are perpetual and carry no conversion rights.
 Distributions are paid quarterly, based on a floating rate of BBSW plus 1.7%.
 Subject to limitations on the amount of hybrids eligible for inclusion as Tier 1 Capital, they qualify as Tier 1 Capital and are treated as equity on the balance sheet.
+There are four million \$A100 face value MIS on issue.
 MBI Macquarie Bank International Limited.
 MBL Macquarie Bank Limited.
 MGL Macquarie Group Limited.
 PCE Potential Credit Exposure.
 The potential exposures arising on a transaction calculated as the notional principal amount multiplied by a credit conversion factor specified by APRA.
 PD Probability of Default.
 The likelihood of an obligor not satisfying its financial obligations.
 Reserve Bank of Australia (RBA) Central bank of Australia with responsibility over monetary policy.
 Risk-weighted assets (RWA) A risk-based measure of an entity's exposures, which is used in assessing its overall capital adequacy.
 SPV's Special purpose vehicles or securitisation vehicles.
 Subordinated debt Debt issued by Macquarie for which agreements between Macquarie and the lenders provide, in the event of liquidation, that the entitlement of such lenders to repayment of the principal sum and interest thereon is and shall at all times be and remain subordinated to the rights of all other present and future creditors of Macquarie.
 Subordinated debt is classified as liabilities in the Macquarie financial statements and may be included in Tier 2 Capital.
 Tier 1 Capital A capital measure defined by APRA, comprising the highest quality components of capital that fully satisfy all the following essential characteristics: - provide a permanent and unrestricted commitment of funds, - are freely available to absorb losses, - do not impose any unavoidable servicing charge against earnings; and - rank behind the claims of depositors and other creditors in the event of winding up.
 Tier 1 Capital Deductions An amount deducted in determining Tier 1 Capital, as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital.
 Tier 1 deductions are divided into deductions from Tier 1 capital only (paragraph 44) and other 50/50 deductions from Tier 1 capital (paragraph 46).
 Tier 1 Capital Ratio Tier 1 Capital expressed as a percentage of RWA.
 Tier 2 Capital A capital measure defined by APRA, comprising other components of capital which contribute to the strength of the entity.
 Tier 2 Capital Deductions An amount deducted in Tier 2 Capital, as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital.
 Tier 2 deductions are divided into deductions from Tier 2 capital only (paragraph 45) and other 50/50 deductions from Tier 2 capital (paragraph 46).
 Total Capital Tier 1 Capital plus Tier 2 Capital less Total Capital Deductions.
 Total Capital Ratio Total Capital expressed as a percentage of RWA.